marcost99/c/add/include(headers)/ReadMe.txt

-Copy this files for folder default of libraries of system
+Copy this files for folder default of headers of system (/usr/local/include in the linux)